-In her early career, Carrie gained hands-on experience as an intake supervisor for lost and stray dogs in her county, working at a small boarding facility, and even as a dog bather. .Her commitment to learning is reflected in her ongoing participation in conferences, webinars, seminars, and one-on-one work with experts, as well as her extensive reading on the subject.
+In her early career, Carrie gained hands-on experience as an intake supervisor for lost and stray dogs in her county, working at a small boarding facility, and even as a dog bather.
+Her commitment to learning is reflected in her ongoing participation in conferences, webinars, and seminars, as well as in one-on-one work with experts, and in her extensive reading on the subject.

 She has shared her life with a variety of animals, including Australian Shepherds, cats, goats, rats, chickens, birds, bunnies, and even a frog.